How to Edit Categories in WordPress: Everything You Need to Know About Adding and Deleting Categories

 How to Edit Categories in WordPress

 For users who already have a list of categories, there are times when it’s necessary to make a few changes.
-There’s no need to delete a category and create a new one as you can rename it, change the category slug or the description.
+There’s no need to delete a category and create a new one as you can rename it, or change the category slug or the description.

 To edit a category in WordPress, use the Quick Edit or Edit option.